cyndimustapha/phase-2-Bot-Battlr/README.md

 #### By *Cyndi Marren Mustapha*

 ## Description
+The Bot Battlr App is a web application where users can build and manage their own bot armies.
+Users can view profiles of available bots, enlist them into their army, release them, and even discharge them permanently.

+Users can do the following:
+1. View profiles of all available bots.
+2. Add individual bots to your army.
+3. Remove bots from your army.
+4. Permanently delete bots from the backend and your army.
+5. Sort bots by health, damage, or armor.
+6. Filter bots by class.
+7. Ensure only one bot from each class is enlisted.
+8. Choose to view bot details or enlist them in your army.
+9. Responsive design for different screen sizes.

 ## Installation
 You use git clone to be able to download the documents in the GitHub